MarioLegenda/blue-dot/README.md

 The order in which you put the *use* option statement does not matter.
 In the above example, *find_language* could be configured below *save_block*.
-In that case, *save_block* would see that it has a *use find_language* statement and executed.
+In that case, *save_block* would see that it has a *use find_language* statement and that statement bould be executed.
 By the time execution gets to execute *find_language*, it would already be executed and it would be skipped.